darahye/darahye.github.io/index.md

 ## About Me

 I am a Ph.D. student at Purdue University.
 I am interested in Cryptography and Security; with special emphasis on Leakage Resilient Cryptography and Information-theoretic Cryptography.
-I am extremely fortunate to be advised by Professor Hemanta Maji.
-I received my B.S. in Computer Science, Mathematics and Statistics
+I am extremely fortunate to be advised by Professor <a href="https://www.cs.purdue.edu/homes/hmaji/">Hemanta Maji</a>.
+I received my B.S. in Computer Science, Mathematics and Statistics from Purdue University.

 <!-- ## Research Interests -->